 When I first received a diagnosis with a neuromuscular disease, I went through a variety of emotions.
 Looking back, I recognize these emotions as part of the grieving process.

-My first reaction was shock and denial.
+My first reaction to my diagnosis of the neuromuscular disease Charcot Marie Tooth (CMT) was shock and denial.
 Looking back, I find it hard to believe how surprised I was to learn that something was actually wrong.
 I had been experiencing a variety of symptoms for some time.
-Still, I apparently believed that my neurologist would tell me that I was imagining my difficulties or that I had something minor and easily treated and cured.
+Still, I apparently believed that my neurologist would tell me that I was imagining my difficulties or that I had something minor which would be easily treated and cured.
 Even months later, I sometimes tried to convince myself that I had somehow misunderstood my physician and that my health issues would somehow disappear.

 Acceptance does not mean denying the loss, but means learning to integrate loss into ones life and moving forward in positive ways.
 I came to understand that CMT will cause loss, but that this would now be part of my life path.
 I cannot change this diagnosis, but what I do, think, and feel can change how I cope with neuromuscular disease.
 Ultimately, I need to find meaning and purpose.

 Through understanding these five stages of grief, one can come to a better understanding of loss and coping with a diagnosis of neuromuscular disease.

-Kubler-Ross, E., and Kessler, D., (2005).
-On Grief and Grieving.
+Kubler-Ross, E., and Kessler, D., (2014).
+On Grief and Grieving: Finding Meaning Through the Five Stages of Loss.
 Scribner: New York, NY.

-Lorig, K., et al., (2006).
-Living a Healthy Life with Chronic Conditions (Third Edition).
+Lorig, K., et al., (2013).
+Living a Healthy Life with Chronic Conditions (Fourth Edition).
 Bull Publishing Co.: Boulder, CO.

 MedinePlus, (2014).
 Grief.
 Retrieved from http://www.nlm.nih.gov/medlineplus/ency/article/001530.htm on 1/9/15.